Tenpenny Joke: Touring

 The band toured regularly around Australia, sharing the stage with acts such as Dallas Crane, End Of Fashion, Mandy Kane, Cosmic Nomads and Kisschasy.
 2006 saw the band touring New Zealand with Ruptus Jack sponsored by Jägermeister.
 Tenpenny Joke began 2007 performing at the Rip Curl Pro Surf Festival in Bells Beach, Torquay.

-In March 2006 Tenpenny Joke travelled overseas for a three-week tour of New Zealand to strengthen their international fan base and promote their debut album.
-Sponsored by Jägermeister, the response was underwhelming.
-With interviews and radio appearances to promote the album and shows, the tour was unsuccessful in breaking into the New Zealand market.

-Tenpenny Joke have completed multiple tours of Australia promoting their debut album 'Ambush On All Sides', performing shows throughout Queensland, Sydney and New South Wales, Victoria, Adelaide and Mount Hotham to name a few.
-The band also infrequently toured regional areas, covering some of Australia's major country centres.
-In early 2006 the band performed in Mildura to launch the first issue of Forty 2, the new Mildura youth/arts magazine featuring the band on the cover.
+TPJ have completed multiple tours of Australia promoting their debut album 'Ambush On All Sides', performing shows throughout Queensland, Sydney, Melbourne, Adelaide and Mount Hotham.
+In early 2006 the band performed in Mildura to launch the first issue of Forty 2, a new Mildura youth/arts magazine featuring TPJ on the cover.

 Radio

-Tenpenny Joke have been featured on Australian radio, with their single She becoming one of Triple J presenter Rosie Beaton's picks for 2007.
+The band have been featured on Australian radio with their single She becoming one of Triple J presenter Rosie Beaton's picks for 2007.
 They also have been featured on the French webradio "Muzeeli".

-Ambush On All Sides received minimal radio airplay across Australia featuring on stations such as: